Bankruptcy Lawyer Ventura, CA

 What is Chapter 7 Bankruptcy?

-Paragraph 4: Chapter 7 bankruptcy, the most common form in the U.S., involves liquidating your assets to repay debt.
+Chapter 7 bankruptcy, the most common form in the U.S., can involve liquidating your assets to repay debt.
+HOWEVER - over 90% of people who file Chapter 7 do not give up any assets!
+Yes, you can keep your car in Chapter 7, and in most cases we can protect your house as well.
 This process can discharge most of your debts, relieving financial pressure.
 But, it requires understanding a set of complex procedures, which is where I come in as an experienced bankruptcy lawyer to help.

 What is Chapter 13 Bankruptcy?